 Irish companies require an individual (although corporate secretaries are allowed) over the age of 18 to act as the company secretary.
 The company secretary may be one of the directors.
-The company secretary maintains company records, files the annual returns and carries out tasks from the articles of association.
+The company secretary maintains company records, files the annual returns and carries out tasks from the articles of association or constitution.

 Does every company need a company secretary?

 Every company registered under the provisions of the Companies Act 2014, is required to have a company secretary.
 The company secretary and the directors are considered to be the officers of the company.

 Company Secretarial Service